bitovi/academy/src/technology-consulting/5-communication.md

 - **Clarify immediately:** If you notice repeated questions or silence, pause and ask directly if there’s anything unclear.
 This can prevent miscommunication from escalating.
 - **Request feedback:** After sharing information, ask the recipient to summarize what they’ve understood.
 This can quickly reveal any gaps in understanding.
 - **Document key points:** Write down or email important details from discussions.
 This reduces the chance of information being forgotten or misinterpreted.
-- **Simplify your language:** Avoid using complex terms or jargon unless you’re certain the other party is familiar with them.
+- **Simplify your language:** Avoid using complex terms or jargon unless you’re certain the other person is familiar with them.
 Use simple, clear language to convey your message.

 Questions to reflect: